jeremenichelli/jeremenichelli.github.io/_posts/2019-02-04-the-benefits-props-as-component-slots-in-react.md

 ---
 title: The benefits of props as component slots in React
-resume: Composing components with other more granular and simpler ones already present in the codebase is a pretty standard situation inside both a web application and, as in my case, a design system repository.
+resume: Composing components with more granular and simpler ones already present in the codebase is a pretty standard situation inside both a web application and, as in my case, a design system repository.
 ---

 Imagine for example a _button_ component that you can use anywhere, but also a _modal_ component that consumes it as part of its basic interface.

-You might already have sen lots of different approaches and techniques for composition in React, like [render props](https://reactjs.org/docs/render-props.html) or [child functions](https://medium.com/merrickchristensen/function-as-child-components-5f3920a9ace9).
+You might already have seen lots of different approaches and techniques for composition in React, like [render props](https://reactjs.org/docs/render-props.html) or [child functions](https://medium.com/merrickchristensen/function-as-child-components-5f3920a9ace9).
 In this case, I'm going to show you _props as component slots_ or _children prop_.

 _And if you have a better name for this please reach out._

-The best way to explain how this pattern shines, is to present the issues and code smells it solved for me.
+The best way to explain this pattern, and where it shines, is to present the issues and code smells it solved for me.

+## Things to solve

-## Prop "drilling"
+### Prop "drilling"

-let's go back to the example I mentioned with a _button_ component available for use and also consumed by a _modal_ and imagine its possible prop signature.
+Let's go back to the example I mentioned with a _button_ component available for use and also consumed by a _modal_ and think about its possible prop signature.

-The button's content can be the _children_ prop, a _kind_ prop that can be _primary_ or _secondary_, an _icon_ one in case we want an SVG image prepend inside its content and an _onClick_ event.
+The button's content could be the _children_ prop, a _kind_ prop to indicate whether it is a _primary_ or _secondary_ action, an _icon_ prop in case we want an SVG image prepend inside its content and an _onClick_ prop for the click event.

 How modal should handle the customization of its _button_?

-The immediate thing we do is match its props at a new component level.
+The immediate thing we do is to match all the props at the component level.

 ```js
 import React from 'react'